skyblueutd/CAISOprice/README.md

 https://ourownstory.github.io/neural_prophet/model-overview/
 https://github.com/ourownstory/neural_prophet

 I can not find a way to do multi-variable prediction with NeuralProphet...
-But I find a wat to do that with LSTM(Keras) https://github.com/skyblueutd/BeijingAirPollutionPrediction
+But I find a way to do that with LSTM(Keras) https://github.com/skyblueutd/BeijingAirPollutionPrediction